This is a short list of some of our previous exhibitions. For more information or a full list of past displays please contact the gallery.

 25 May – 21 September 2019

 In 1819 a peaceful political meeting in Manchester ended in violence, confusion and death.
 This notorious event quickly became known as the Peterloo Massacre and today is recognised as an important step in the development of democracy in Britain.

 Thousands of people walked from Oldham and the surrounding areas to attend the meeting.
 Dozens were injured and several were killed.
 Oldham became the scene of a notorious inquest into the death of one local man, John Lees, who had survived the battle of Waterloo but died as a result of Peterloo four years later.
 The inquest was a chance for witnesses to put their account of that bloody day onto the record.

 This exhibition explores what life was like in 1819 using the collections of Gallery Oldham, Oldham Archives and Local Studies Library and a selection of images from the new graphic novel about Peterloo.
 Who were the Oldhamers at Peterloo and what ideas were they fighting for?

 13 January – 12 May 2018

 A family can be made of any number of individuals and consist of many different relationships.
 The common link is the shared experiences of people or animals who live together as a unit.
 This exhibition looks at families in its widest sense using our extensive collections of social history, natural history, art and archives.

 22 January – 22 April 2017

-However Ian Beesley has taken this camera out on tour and the result is this exhibition of large scale photographs that will make you think again about the whole process of taking a picture.
+This exhibition of large scale photographs that will make you think again about the whole process of taking a picture.